 - A natural person, the beneficiary of the transferee trust must be a relative of that natural person.

 - A trust, the beneficiaries of the transferee trust must be relatives of the beneficiary (and if more than one, all the beneficiaries) of the transferor trust.

 - A company, the beneficiaries of the transferee trust must be relatives of the shareholders of the company.

 The trust deed cannot contain a variation clause that would permit the distribution of the family farm, or any part of it, to parties other than relatives or charitable institutions.
 In these circumstances, you cannot receive the exemption.

 The exemption still applies if a trust can be varied to include additional relatives as entitled to a distribution of a family farm.

 Apply for this exemption

-You must lodge a family farm exemption statutory declaration together with the transfer of land.
-If a trust is involved, a copy of the duly stamped trust deed must be lodged at the same time with these documents.
+The transfer can be lodged using Duties Online if the transfer is between natural persons.
+If a trust is involved, a copy of the duly stamped trust deed must also be lodged with these documents.

 Find out more about our digital duties form.